 I started sewing this up on Saturday morning about 6:15am and by 11:25am I had it finished.
 It was one of those projects that I could not stop sewing once I started.
 I kept telling myself, “Just one more seam.
 Just one more step.”
 And once it was finished I could not take it off.

-My morning routine is infinitely more glamorous wearing this kimono.
+My morning routine is infinitely more glamorous wearing this robe.
 I felt fabulous while unloading the dishwasher, folding laundry, and getting kids out the door to school this morning.
 That is saying a lot!

-Helen has a tutorial on her blog for making a short Suki kimono coverup, which I want to do next.
+Helen has a tutorial on her blog for making a short Suki robe coverup, which I want to do next.
 I want to wear my Suki constantly so having a shorter version that I can wear as actual clothes seems like a great idea.